Cost of LivingUpdated March 2026

 Share:XFLRWE

 Independence, MO is smaller city where a community where local business owners price for neighbors, not tourists — and it shows in every quote you get.
 That economic DNA directly affects what you'll pay for grocery costs, which is priced about where you'd expect for a mid-range American market.
-With a median household income of $46K and a local market shaped by a workforce with enough supply to keep prices honest — your quotes will come in below most national averages, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $46K and a local market shaped by a workforce with enough supply to keep prices honest — costs here come in below most national averages, the pricing picture here is more nuanced than a single number suggests.

 Typical Cost Range in Independence